issa-tseng/apollo13rt/exhibits/overview-power.md

 Along with breathable air, potable water, and propellant, perhaps the most critical spacecraft-supplied consumable resource was electricity.
 Suffice it to say that Apollo 13 could not have made it home without power, and the nature of the accident meant that power was in very short supply indeed.

 The combined Command Module/Service Module (CSM) stack was powered by three fuel cells located in the Service Module, as well as five batteries located in the Command Module.
-The Lunar Module, on the other hand, had aboard only two batteries to support its mission.
+The Lunar Module, on the other hand, had aboard only five batteries to support its mission.
 Typically, it relied on power supplied over an umbilical from the CSM whenever attached, so as not to needlessly drain its batteries.

 Fuel Cells
 ----------